Himanshisapariya/Theme-optimization/README.md

 ## Notes

-- This is a beginner-friendly starter project, so the scan is intentionally conservative.
+- This is a beginner-friendly starter project, so double check everuthing before use in actual projects.
+It currnelty gives 70%-80% accurate results.
-- The tool is designed to avoid false positives by using theme-aware matching.
-- For production use, add authentication, rate limiting, and streaming upload handling.